michalweiser/javascript-style-guide/Readme.md

 Use UNIX-style newlines (`\n`), and a newline character as the last character of a file.
 Windows-style newlines (`\r\n`) are forbidden inside any repository.
+Always leave one new line at the end of any file.

 ## No trailing whitespace